dgroomes/calcite-playground/README.md

 * [x] DONE (done in the `class-relationships` subproject) (stretch) UPDATE (ok heap dumps are cool but we need to bring in a lot of complexity to deserialize it which I don't want to deal with so let's do a schema over classes. e.g. this class has a field that references this other class) Create a subproject that creates a schema over a heap dump.
 There already is [a Calcite plugin for Eclipse Memory Analyzer](https://github.com/vlsi/mat-calcite-plugin), but I want to learn by implementing something myself and heap dumps are a convenient source of in-memory relational data.
-* [ ] IN PROGRESS Learn how in-memory joins (the thing that Calcite does for something it calls its "enumerable calling convention") are implemented.
+* [ ] HOLD Learn how in-memory joins (the thing that Calcite does for something it calls its "enumerable calling convention") are implemented.
 I want to learn this in the context of the class-relationships subproject.
 Can
   I make an optimizer rule?
+* [x] DONE Make a `jdbc` subproject.
+I want to showcase a JDBC adapter and the "clone" adapter.

 ## Reference